RadioAstronomySoftwareGroup/pyuvdata/docs/uvbeam_tutorial.rst

 The :meth:`pyuvdata.UVBeam.select` method lets you select specific image axis indices (or pixels if pixel_coordinate_system is HEALPix), frequencies and feeds (or polarizations if beam_type is power) to keep in the object while removing others.
+By default, :meth:`pyuvdata.UVBeam.select` will select data that matches the supplied criteria, but by setting ``invert=False``, you can instead *deselect* this data and preserve only that which does not match the selection.

 a) Selecting a range of Zenith Angles
 *************************************